WHO IS ED CRAIG?

 40%.
 Check out Ed's 1997 Robo Pipe Rig in the pipe and flux cored section.

 ABB Combustion Engineering.
-Ed acting as a consultant was the first person and
+Ed acting as a weld process control consultant, was the first person and

-still the only person to successfully set a robot to pulsed MIG weld Boiler Tubes
+still the only person to successfully set Rrobot Pulsed MIG welds on ASME Boiler Tubes

-to the boiler header and consistently meet section ASME 1X weld and radiograph
+to the Boiler Header The robot welds consistently met section ASME 1X weld and radiograph

 weld requirements.
-This application is typically carried out by highly skilled
+This diffificult all position, application, is typically carried out by highly skilled

 to early 90s: In his role as a technical product manager

 with two of the largest weld distributors in North America.
 Airgas and AGA, Ed